ColinKennedy/rez_developer_packages/rez_docbot/README.rst

 See documentation for details: TODO

 Documentation
+- New documentation should be tagged (with package name + version, like Rez does it)
 - Check that I have references for all :ref: tags.
 - Do NotImplementedHere exceptions
 - Do all TODO notes